Tag Archive | how to protect vegetables in cold weather

 Plants survived single-digit temperatures, helped by the old quilts and extra plastic placed over the frame at night.
 When needed, I added another string of lights.
 Placing the frame cover fairly close to the tops of the plants limited the volume of air those lights needed to heat.
 Not too close, though, or the foliage will feel the cold.

 This works like a charm, but only if there’s a power source nearby.
 Be careful; don’t use extension cords that can’t carry the demand for power.
-Don’t hook up more than 2 or 3 light strings together.
+Limit the number of strings hooked up together to 2 or 3.

 There are few products on the market that demonstrate the phenomenon of planned obsolescence as clearly as cheap imported miniature lights.
 Stock up on them when they’re plentiful.
-They don’t last more than a couple of years with frequent use, and they’re becoming increasingly scarce in favor of LED’s.
+They don’t last more than a couple of years with frequent use—not as long as they used to.
+They’re becoming increasingly scarce in favor of LED’s.
 Tread carefully!

 Lastly, instructions on the packaging recommend washing hands thoroughly after handling strings of lights.
 There might be some lead in the wire covering.